pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 ![Example Provisioning Process](/images/sat99.png)

 After the RHEL VM has been provisioned and while the installation is completeing, you will see on the All Hosts screen for your new VM.
-Now click the clear link found next to the Pending Installation for Build Properties field.
+Next click the clear link found next to the Pending Installation message in for the Build Properties field.

 ![Click the clear link](/images/sat100.png)